krzysztofzuraw/blog/src/posts/2017-05-07-dont-use-defaults.md

 ## Why leaving insecure defaults can be a problem?

 Everyone who buys this model will have the same settings.
 For example accessing the main router dashboard.
-Just type 192.168.1.1 and admin/admin.
+Type 192.168.1.1 and admin/admin.
 You are inside!

 Isn't that a little bit dangerous?